 I have a lot of interest into Cognitive Sciences, and generally speaking in what makes a mind tick.
 I considered it as a second degree (my first being in Math), but meantime my wife, with her unemployed-spare-time is trying her luck with IT.

 *Meaning, their number varies randomly from zero to three, and I don't know until I look.
 You know, cats.
-At this time it's probably one.
+At this time it's about three.

 - Terry Pratchett's Discworld trivia and quotes